tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * Jupyter Notebook was created by Project Jupyter to provide developers and data scientists with a development environment (integrated development environment) that includes all of the tools needed to build Python programs.

+* An **integrated development environment (IDE)** is software that provides a text editor as well as technology to package code and interpret it.

+  * Most IDEs have plugins that allow you to customize the look and feel and download additional software.

+  * For example, some IDEs connect with code repositories to make sure code is always backed up in a source control repository.

 * JupyterLab, the next generation of Jupyter Notebook, is an open-source, web-based interactive development environment that provides a space for users to code, take notes, write computational narrative, manipulate data, and visually represent data.

 Explain the advantages of JupyterLab.

-* Define what an IDE is.
-An integrated development environment (IDE) is software that provides a text editor and technology to package code up and interpret it.
-Most IDEs come with plugins that allow you to customize the look and feel, as well as download additional software.
-For example, some IDEs will connect with code repositories to make sure code is always backed up in a source control repository.

 * Whereas Jupyter Notebook provides an interactive space to write code and access a terminal, JupyterLab provides an actual environment to develop.
 JupyterLab is a true integrated development environment that provides connectivity to various plugins and services.